 When I play with my grandson, we suspend the logic of reality.
-Toy dump trucks fly, giraffes talk with polar bears, gravity is a joke, a paper airplane zigzags twenty feet & has circumnavigated the Earth, an 18" high wobbly block tower is the Empire State Building.
+Toy dump trucks fly, giraffes talk with polar bears, gravity is a joke, a paper airplane zigzags twenty feet and has circumnavigated the Earth, an 18″ high wobbly block tower is the Empire State Building.
 Mortality is a hiccup.
 Such is the logic of play, of silliness.

 Which makes me think about the various logics in our lives, how contradictory they frequently are and occasionally how dangerous.
-A logic implies a cause & effect relationship, one idea insists on the next, a succession of births.
+A logic implies a cause-and-effect relationship; one idea insists on the next, a succession of births.
 But many of our essential logical progressions are not thought out; one species of logic is used to give birth to another species.
-They seem consistent, invulnerable and inevitable but they lead to the opposite of what we intend.
+They seem consistent, invulnerable and inevitable, but they lead to the opposite of what we intend.

 The logic of secrecy cancels the logic of democracy.

-The logic of secrecy insists on the logic of lies, which constructs the logic of hierarchy, of patronizing power, manipulation & finally, inevitably, the logic of brutality.
+The logic of secrecy insists on the logic of lies, which constructs the logic of hierarchy, of patronizing power, manipulation and finally, inevitably, the logic of brutality.